jiehyunjkim/bash-genomics/episodes/04-redirection.md

 ## File manipulation and more practices with pipes

-To practice a bit more with the tools we've added to our tool kit so far and learn a few extra ones you can follow [this extra lesson](Extra_lesson.md) which uses the SRA metadata file.
+To practice a bit more with the tools we've added to our tool kit so far and learn a few extra ones you can follow [this extra lesson](Extra_lesson.md) which uses the metadata file.

 ::::::::::::::::::::::::::::::::::::::::::::::::::